Table of Contents Show

 Take the time to write a proper offer letter.Take the time to write a proper offer letter.

-There’s far more to an offer letter than simply scribbling a number on a piece of paper.
-It should explain the reasoning behind the offer, such as references to comparable market sales, and include your financial documents to prove you can close the deal.
-It should be neatly typed up on a Word document with your agent’s letterhead and add a “Love Letter” to sweeten the deal.
-It shows a lot more sincerity and seriousness to close.
-If you’re financing, you should include your mortgage pre-approval letter and the official REBNY financial statement.
-If buying all-cash, include proof of funds/bank statement to give the seller a sense of comfort.
+There’s far more to an offer letter than simply scribbling a number on paper.
+A well-written letter expresses sincerity and seriousness to close.
+It should explain the reason behind the offer, such as references to comparable market sales, and include your financial documents to prove you can complete the deal.
+It should be neatly typed up on a Word document with your buyer’s agent’s letterhead and add a “Love Letter” to sweeten the deal.
+You should include your mortgage pre-approval letter and the official REBNY financial statement if you’re financing.
+All-cash buyers should have proof of funds/bank statements to provide the seller with a sense of comfort.